skeggse/boids/README.md

 A gpu-accelerated implementation of a flocking algorithm.

-This application implements the boids flocking model, as designed by [Craig Reynolds](http://www.red3d.com/cwr/boids/), and borrows constants from Andrew Merrill.
+This application implements a gpu-accelerated flocking model, dubbed boids.
+[Craig Reynolds](http://www.red3d.com/cwr/boids/) originally designed the model, and this implementation borrows constants from Andrew Merrill.

-Also implements a gpu-accelerated spatial indexing algorithm.

 Includes portions of supplementary code from Interactive Computer Graphics, Sixth Edition by Edward Angel and Dave Shreiner.
 These portions of code are licensed under the MIT license.